-The ASC Department of Public Safety has dispatchers and officers on duty twenty-four (24) hours a day.
-This means you will always be able to talk to someone at Public Safety.

-For business calls, please dial (404) 471-6355 For emergencies, please dial (404) 471-6400.
+The ASC Department of Public Safety has dispatchers and police officers on duty twenty-four (24) hours a day.
+Non Emergencies (404) 471-6355 Emergencies (404) 471-6400.

 MEDICAL EMERGENCIES

 If you have a medical emergency, please call the Department of Public Safety before you dial 911, unless you believe that the situation is so serious that a few seconds could mean the difference between whether a person lives or dies.
 All of our officers are trained in basic CPR and First Aid as part of their state certification process.
 Therefore, an officer can respond and begin first aid while waiting for EMS-Emergency Medical Services to arrive.